Frankenchickens: The Unnatural Truth Behind Modern Chicken

 Through Bon Appétit Management Company, Compass Group serves meat from Frankenchickens to students and customers at institutions like the University of Pennsylvania, the Cleveland Museum of Art, and Emerson College.

-TELL COMPASS GROUP: MOVE BEYOND PROMISES AND START MAKING ACTUAL CHANGE!
+TELL COMPASS GROUP: START MAKING ACTUAL CHANGE!

 YOU CAN MAKE A DIFFERENCE